xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-021.md

 }
 ```

-Therefore, we need to use custom mouse styles and be able to dynamically adjust based on rotation angle.
-[How can I rotate a css cursor] provides a method using SVG, and tldraw adds dynamic angle calculation logic on this basis, see: [useCursor].
+Therefore, we need to use custom mouse styles and be able to adjust them dynamically based on rotation angle.
+[How can I rotate a css cursor] provides a method using SVG, and tldraw adds dynamic angle calculation logic on top of this, see: [useCursor].
 Taking the top-right anchor as an example:

 ![Rotate anchor](/transformer-anchor-rotate.png)

-Apply the rotation transformation to the SVG icon to get the Cursor value:
+Apply the rotation transformation to the SVG icon to get the Cursor value at this time:

 ```ts
 `url("data:image/svg+xml,<svg height='32' width='32'>...